 “Messy”, “Magic”, “Dirty”, “Dazzling”…I heard so much before I touched the Indian ground for the first time!

 Dirty and messy?
-Well this is kind of omnipresent reality, so much that most visitors get the view blurred about anything else and tend not to like India… at all!
+Well, this is kind of omnipresent reality, so much that most visitors get the view blurred about anything else and tend not to like India… at all!

-Even Indian recognise it: I had an interesting discussion at Mumbai airport while waiting ages to check-in my luggage with a man telling me how much he loves his country, how beautiful it is but how challenging it is to get anything done.
+Even Indian recognise it: I had an interesting discussion at Mumbai airport while waiting for ages to check-in my luggage with a man telling me how much he loves his country, how beautiful it is but how challenging it is to get anything done.

 The conclusion to many stories of travellers and tourists is almost always the same, “India: you hate it or you absolutely love it!”
 So when I heard about the opportunity to go there for a friend’s wedding, I immediately wondered… on which side would I be?
 I didn’t take so long to buy my flight ticket and start researching about how to turn this discovery trip in a World Adventure Divers expedition.